 - To serve, run a small sharp knife around the flan to loosen.
 Turn over onto a plate.
 Shake gently to release flan.

-My husband and my kids like lighter caramel sauce but I personally like dark and bitter caramel sauce like this… When you caramelize, make sure not to make it really dark, because it will be too bitter.
+My husband and my kids like lighter caramel but I personally like dark and bitter caramel like this… When you caramelize, make sure not to make it really dark, because it will be too bitter.